TSA ICES utility mapping training with professional survey equipment

 Advanced EM Locators (3 Days): ICES GEUS01 E and G

-Effective use of electromagnetic methods for locating buried services
+Effective use of electromagnetic methods for locating buried services: understanding how an EM locator works, signal direction, current direction, and specific electromagnetic principles

 Identifying where alternative detection methods are suitable or required

-Geophysical methods overview: electromagnetic conductivity, seismic, electrical resistivity, microgravity
+Geophysical methods overview: electromagnetic theory, electromagnetic conductivity, seismic, electrical resistivity, microgravity

 Module 3